uqiotstudio/mmwave-rewrite/README.md

 In the dashboard, on the right hand panel, add new devices.
 The config can be sent to NATS (and thus connected clients) via apply, and can be saved to config_out.json (overwriting it) with the save button.

 ## Client
+On any client machine, run ``cargo run --bin mmwave-machine -- -m <machine-id> -t``.
+This will start a machine, which should wait until the server is found and then begin listening for any device configurations that match the machine id.

+Note, for mmwave devices, the user running mmwave-machine must have permissions to read/write from `/dev/ttyACM*` for the boost and `/dev/ttyUSB*` for the aop.